bannastre/Jasmine-Karma-Travis-Framework/README.md

     $ npm install

 #### 3. Download and add a Jasmine stand-alone file to the project folder

     $ unzip jasmine-standalone-{version}.zip

+##### or install globally and initialize the project you are working on:

+    $ npm install -g jasmine
+    $ jasmine init

  - Get the latest [version](https://jasmine.github.io/pages/getting_started.html)